-Someone who is still active, even through some pain, is usually a good candidate for stem cell therapy, but candidacy for treatment is something that would usually require a physical examination to confirm.
+Someone who is still active, even through some pain, is usually a good candidate for stem cell therapy, however candidacy for treatment is something that would usually require a physical examination to confirm.
 But can stem cells offer some hope?
 I will talk about this later in this article.

 I will also get emails asking me about golf after knee replacement.
 Generally speaking, some can play golf, some have difficulty but typically, people who play golf are not among the most enthusiastic about getting a knee replacement.
-Especially now when a knee replacement may be 6 – 9 – 12 months away.

 Golf and wearing out the knee replacement

 Let’s go right to a December 2020 study (1) on golf and knee replacement.
 In this research doctors discovered that golfers are wearing out the knee replacements much faster than they should.
 Here is what the orthopedic surgeons of this study said, the ending is somewhat remarkable.